San Francisco Drinking Water Quality

 Is San Francisco Tap Water Safe to Drink?

-San Francisco tap water meets all EPA health standards and is safe to drink.
+San Francisco tap water meets all current EPA drinking water standards.

 6 contaminants were tested in San Francisco's water.
 3 were detected — all within EPA limits.